ElyasMoshirpanahi/FitInsured-MVP/README.md

 While this MVP is feature-complete for a demo, here are some exciting next steps:

--   **Backend Integration:** Replace the mock `api.ts` with real HTTPS calls to a production backend (e.g., a Node.js server or a workflow engine like Opus).
+-   **Backend Integration:** Replace the mock `api.ts` with real HTTPS calls to a production backend.
 -   **Real Health Provider APIs:** Integrate directly with the APIs for Strava, Apple HealthKit, etc., to sync real user data.
 -   **Push Notifications:** Implement a service worker to send real push notifications for challenge reminders and rewards.
 -   **Advanced Community Features:** Add features like friend lists, direct messaging, and team-based challenges to enhance social engagement.

-Enjoy exploring the FitInsured Wallet! 🎉
+Enjoy exploring the Fitcoin Wallet! 🎉